How to Add Barcodes and GTINs to Shopify Products in Bulk

 Fixing a missing barcode on one product takes a few minutes.
 Fixing it on 300 products takes the better part of a working week, if you can find the correct GTINs at all.

-This article covers what GTINs are, why imported catalogues commonly lack valid ones, what that costs you in Google Shopping visibility, and how to add barcodes to Shopify products in bulk using automated lookup rather than manual searching.
+This article covers what GTINs are, why imported catalogues commonly lack valid ones, what that costs in Google Shopping visibility, and how to add barcodes to Shopify products in bulk using automated enrichment rather than manual searching.

 What Barcodes and GTINs Are